jmshaffer33/qb25-answers/week_4/README.md

 Is there a difference in number of tickets to Hollywood across each season?
 p-value = 0.9931 > 0.05
 The relationship is not significant because it is above the threshold 0.05.
 There is not a significant difference in number of tickets to hollywood across each season of American Idol (1-18).
+This might be because there is a standard range of tickets to hollywood given each season (approx 150-250), so there is incredibly minumal variation between each season's quantity (hence the high high nonsignificant p-value).